 How to know if your laptop has a slot for more RAM

-Before you spend any money on has open memory slots, or any memory slots at all (as opposed to RAM that’s soldered to motherboard) is to use Crucial’s free memory scanner, which will answer this question for you.
+Before you spend any money or dig for a screw driver, the easiest way to check your laptop for open memory slots, or any memory slots at all (as opposed to RAM that’s soldered to motherboard), your first step is to use Crucial’s free memory scanner, which will answer this question for you.

 Running it on a laptop, we’re told that there are two slots, one of which is empty.
 This is the case with most affordable laptops being sold, as it adds to the flexibility of manufacturing and lowers the cost.
 One thing to note: Even if there is an open slot, there may not be easy access to the memory slot.
 Some laptops may require removing the entire bottom while others feature easy access doors.